-► EPA's final Registration Eligibility Science Chapter for Atrazine: Environmental Fate and Effects Chapter (April 22, 2002) ("Environmental Risk Assessment") at pages 11, 90-94, states that atrazine causes endocrine effects in various organisms including frogs, and that it does not cause endocrine effects in other organisms4.
-These pages of the Environmental Risk Assessment should be corrected to state that there is no reliable evidence that atrazine causes endocrine effects in amphibians, fish, mammals or any other kind of animal because there are no validated test methods for such effects.
+➤ EPA's final Registration Eligibility Science Chapter for Atrazine: Environmental Fate and Effects Chapter (April 22, 2002) ("Environmental Risk Assessment") at pages 11, 90-94, states that atrazine causes endocrine effects in various organisms including frogs.
+In that there are no validated test methods for assessing any such effects, these pages of the Environmental Risk Assessment should be corrected to state that there is no reliable evidence that atrazine causes endocrine effects in the environment.